SmartTokenLabs/TokenScript/doc/design_paper.md

 ![AirBnB Token integrates IoT, allowing the token to open a smart-lock.](airbnb.jpeg)

-Observing the desirable integration, we can see TBML has to satisfy the following needs:
+Observing the desirable integration, we can see Tokenscript has to satisfy the following needs:

 - Allow token actions to be defined.
 In the case of a shipping token, there would be a "redeem" action (via a QR code or NFC) and an "authorise" action which would allow someone else to pick up a delivery.